MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/Movers.md

 ![image](./images/Movers_3.png)

 Select all tasks and remove them.
-Add a new task and select "Run a Custom Task Extension.
+Add a new task and select "Run a Custom Task Extension".

 ![image](./images/Movers_4.png)